dominusmars/Jackal/README.md

 -   Add tooltips to settings
 -   Create another backend using python? for easier deployments unless we create a easier way to get node installed quickly.
 -   Error Handling :0
+-   Implement a Db, when eve file heap limit is hit.

 ## known issues

--   No way to stop logs from resetting state.
--   When logs come in it keeps everything open
+-   When log is opened and new log comes it, the html element stays open